stacks-network/stacks-core/README.md

 The client is under heavy development and you might want to install the development version.
 The development version can have bug fixes for some issues you're experiencing.
-Anyone helping with testing and development should also use the development version:
+Anyone helping with testing and development should also use the development version.

+On Debian/Ubuntun first install required packages:
+> sudo apt-get update && sudo apt-get install -y python-pip python-dev libssl-dev git

+Now, install the development version:
 ```
-$ sudo apt-get update && sudo apt-get install -y python-pip python-dev libssl-dev git
 $ pip install git+https://github.com/blockstack/blockstack-client.git@develop --upgrade
 $ pip install git+https://github.com/blockstack/registrar.git@develop --upgrade